avo-hq/docs.avohq.io/docs/2.0/actions.md

 ## Actions arguments

-Actions can have different behaviors according to them host resource.
-In order to achieve that you must add some arguments like on the example below:
+Actions can have different behaviors according to their host resource.
+In order to achieve that, arguments must be passed like on the example below:

 ```ruby{9-11}
 class FishResource < Avo::BaseResource